The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 22. 1970's rise of personality cult churches whereby the success and the word and the name of the ruling pastor defines the church:

-If you are going to church more than three times a week- you might be in a personality cult- another form of Nicolaitanism.
+If you are going to church more than three times a week- you might be in a personality cult- and this is just another form of Nicolaitanism based on what Paul identified as factions of the church based on personality cults. cf 1Corinthians1,12

 24. 2000 to the immediate Present:

-Some Protestant luminaries increasingly accept diplomatic invitations to come "home" to the church based on Peter, to the Vatican State church, born in the fourth century, whereas better they came "home" to the Word, and a biblically based Lord's supper of 1Corinthians11 of the first century.
+Some Protestant luminaries increasingly accept diplomatic invitations to come "home" to the church based on Peter, to the Vatican State church, born in the fourth century, whereas better they and all Christians came "home" to the Word, and a biblically based Lord's supper of 1Corinthians11 of the first century.

 We love all God's children and peoples- friends and brothers and sisters- near and far, and champion religious freedom and association for all God's people.
 But, we are not called to return to any "home" denomination, but to our first love (Revelation2,4), Jesus risen from the dead!